Export table data to Azure Data Lake Storage Gen2

 - Replication of both standard and custom tables.

-- Replication of create, update, and delete (CrUD) transactions.
+- Replication of create, update, and delete (CUD) transactions.

 - Continuous snapshot updates for large analytics scenarios.